bvavra/MIDI_Accordion/sending-midi.md

 ### Credit

-- Thank you to the makers of the [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library) for making an awesome, comprehensive library for using MIDI with the Arduino.
+- Thank you to [FortySevenEffects](https://github.com/FortySevenEffects), maker of the [Arduino MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library), for building an awesome, comprehensive library for easily using MIDI with the Arduino.